 - PA systems, amplified music or open-air entertainment

 - Staging, scaffolding or other structures

 - Use of power or generators

 See the Guidelines page for more detailed information on requirements.

 Public Liability Insurance cover for a minimum of $20 million is required for all events.
 This includes, but is not limited to, the below categories of organisation:

 - Religious organisations

 You should also ensure any contractors you use have appropriate insurance to cover their activities at the event.
 Ask them to provide a copy of their Certificate of Currency.

-Police are responsible for assisting with an emergency management plan and for the control of crowds, traffic and alcohol licence compliance.
+Police may assist with preparing or approving an emergency management plan and for the control of crowds, traffic and alcohol licence compliance.
 The local commander will decide the level of police assistance required for an event.
-Fees for policing services may apply depending on the nature of the event.
+Fees for policing services may apply depending on the nature and size of the event.

-If you are organising an event such as a street party, fete, sporting event, outdoor concert or another event attracting large numbers of people, notify the local fire station.
+If you are organising an event such as a street party, fete, sporting event, outdoor concert or another event attracting large numbers of people, notify the local fire station and Ambulance NSW.
 This will ensure they are aware of your event and any specific risks they may need to respond to.
 It is also important that you advise them of any potential impact to traffic routes from road closures or congestion.